artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 After the first few generations, Hesiod depicts creation as a sexual act, similar to the *Enuma Elish.*  Other traditions conceptualize creation through speech.
 For example, Genesis 1.3 states "Then God said, 'Let there be light' and there was light."
 Still others conceptualize creation through material acts.
 For example, Genesis 2.7 states "then the Lord God formed man from the dust of the ground, and breathed into his nostrils the breath of life."

-Sex, speech, and craftsmanship are all creative acts in human life, so it is natural that humans would project them backwards to the creation of the world (and the gods).
+Sex, speech, and craftsmanship are all creative acts in human life, so it is natural that humans would project them backward to the creation of the world (and the gods).

 Hesiod presents three types of gods: